mourner/flatbush/README.md

 #### index.add(minX, minY, maxX, maxY)

 Adds a given rectangle to the index.
+Returns a zero-based, incremental number that represents the newly-added rectangle.

 #### index.finish()